 The answers to these questions will help a firm design, package and add value to its products.

-The Place element of the marketing place is about where the product is made, where is it stored and how is it transported to the customer.
+The Place element of the marketing mix is about where the product is made, where the product is stored and how the product is transported to the customer.
 The place for each of these things should ensure that the product gets to the right place at the right time without damage or loss.
 The ideal place will be

 Convenient for the customer and the business